Table Of Contents

 Heatsinks are usually no problem, but you can reduce lead times and costs for these parts if you keep a few design priorities in mind.
 If possible, avoid tall fins spaced very closely together.
 This kind of heatsink design adds a lot of cutting time and forces us to use a tool with a tiny diameter on multiple finishing passes to get the right surface finish on the CNC machine.
 Avoiding a rounded top corner on the fins can also save multiple finishing passes of the tool.

 The best time and cost saving practices for heatsink designs are making fins as short as possible, providing space between the fins and avoiding rounded top corners.

 Design with Gasket Width in Mind

-When possible, wider walls are better, so try to design your housing with your gasket widths squarely in mind.
+When possible, a wider wall is better than a thin wall, so try to design your housing with your gasket widths squarely in mind.
+The minimum recommended wall thickness for metal is 0.8mm and 1.5mm for plastics.
 Aim for consistent wall thickness to make it easier to dispense the gasket in the center and across the entire wall.